All Episodes

 Oh, well.

-Why have I spelt it wrong?
+Why hope I spelt it wrong?

-I've been taking the piss, Mark.
+I've taken the piss, Mark.

-I I I just taking the piss.
+Just taking the piss.

-You've uh you've actually closed it on the nail.
+You've actually closed it on the nail.

-When I published my first book, I'm still being teased by the copy checkers, because the first mistake they made was my own name.
+When I published my first book, I'm still being teased by the copy checkers because the first mistake they made was my own name.

-I'd I'd literally just typed it in quickly, you know, and just left it.
+I'd literally just typed it in quickly, you know, and just left it.

 Oh, Mark, is the Earth a plane?